 Welcome To Science Diction

-This summer, we’re examining the secret scientific origin of words.
+We’re unearthing the scientific origin stories of our words.

-This summer, we’ll send you a weekly email, each featuring a single word and unearthing the scientific origin story behind it.
-From quarks to umami to the sun, we’ll take a look at what we’re really saying when we use these words.
+That’s why we’re creating Science Diction, a podcast about the scientific origin stories behind our words.
+Each episode will feature a single word and unearth the story behind it.
+From vaccine to meme to dinosaur, we’ll take a look at what we’re really saying when we use these words.

 So, for all the word nerds and etymology enthusiasts, the logophiles and language lovers, the history buffs and story seekers, this one’s for you.
-Sign up here, and read previous issues below.
+Sign up for our newsletter, to stay up to speed on the show.
+Plus, Science Diction first existed as a written series—you can read previous issues and get a taste of the show below.

 Why did we stop calling the disease ‘consumption’?